numpy/numpy/doc/source/user/absolute_beginners.rst

 What is an array?
 -----------------

 An array is a central data structure of the NumPy library.
-It's a grid of values and it contains information about the raw data, how to locate an element, and how to interpret an element.
+An array is a grid of values and it contains information about the raw data, how to locate an element, and how to interpret an element.
 It has a grid of elements that can be indexed in `various ways <https://numpy.org/devdocs/user/quickstart.html#indexing-slicing-and-iterating>`_.
 The elements are all of the same type, referred to as the array **dtype**.

 An array can be indexed by a tuple of nonnegative integers, by booleans, by another array, or by integers.
 The **rank** of the array is the number of dimensions.
 The **shape** of the array is a tuple of integers giving the size of the array along each dimension.